Dynatrace/dynatrace-operator/ARCHITECTURE.md

 ### DynaKube

 The primary CRD for deploying and managing Dynatrace observability components.
-The latest API version is stored in `pkg/api/latest/dynakube/`, with versioned APIs maintained for backward compatibility (v1beta3, v1beta4, v1beta5).
+The latest API version is stored in `pkg/api/latest/dynakube/`, with versioned APIs maintained for backward compatibility (at the time of writing: v1beta3, v1beta4 and v1beta5).

 **Key Features:**